liwj97/calculator/README.md

 ## A SIMPLE CALCULATOR

-   Calculator is a common tool in our life.
+&emsp;Calculator is a common tool in our life.
 I want to try to write a simple calculator.

-At present, this calculator only realizes simple functions such as addition, subtraction, multiplication and division.
+&emsp; At present, this calculator only implements basic calculation functions and one other mode menu, but other modes are not implemented.